ErpNetDocs/tech/modules/logistics/inventory/inventory-control/planned-reconcile.md

 ![picture](pictures/Planned_Reconciliation_Delete_logs_08_07.png)

-[!]Note:
+> [!Note]
-You can see the scanned products in **Counted**.
+> You can see the scanned products in **Counted**.

 ![picture](pictures/Planned_Reconciliation_Counted_08_07.png)

-[!]Note:
+> [!Note]
-The platform retains information about ongoing **Planned Reconciliations** persistently, even if you navigate away from the page or close the platform entirely.
+> The platform retains information about ongoing **Planned Reconciliations** persistently, even if you navigate away from the page or close the platform entirely.

-# Calculate reconciliation based on the counts
+## Calculate reconciliation based on counts

-The "Calculate reconciliation based on the counts" function consolidates product quantities from the Counts panel of a reconciliation order into summarized lines in the Lines panel.
+The Calculate reconciliation based on the counts function consolidates product quantities from the Counts panel of a reconciliation order into summarized lines in the Lines panel.

 It ensures that products counted in the same store and product group are either summed up or represented with a zero quantity, depending on the reconciliation type (Partial or Full).

-For more information, you can read our [article](https://docs.erp.net/tech/modules/logistics/inventory/how-to/reconciliation-based-counts.html) on the subject.
+For more information, please refer to this **[article](https://docs.erp.net/tech/modules/logistics/inventory/how-to/reconciliation-based-counts.html)**.

 > [!NOTE]
 >